Credit Score for Apartments: Complete Guide to Rental Checks

 The Rental Process

-Here's what happens when you apply and undergo the property check:
+Here's what happens when you apply:

-2. The agent checks your ID and income
+2. The agent checks your ID and income.

-3. They contact your references
+3. They contact your refs.

 Quick Tips to Boost Your Score